 That’s Cloud Acceleration for your SD-WAN.
 In combination with a managed business internet service, it offers you a fresh alternative to MPLS.

 Best of all, you don’t need to make the change all at once.
-A global organisation with (say) 200 sites can deploy broadband internet with Cloud Acceleration at non-critical sites first.
+A global organization with (say) 200 sites can deploy broadband internet with Cloud Acceleration at non-critical sites first.
 Then move to business-critical and finally mission-critical applications, running down expensive legacy technologies like MPLS as and when it makes business sense to do so.
 All maintaining complete business continuity as you roll out.

 For many enterprises today, SD-WAN over business broadband is the solution of tomorrow.